Montebello High School

-Founded in 1909, Montebello High School is a public high school which is part of the Montebello Unified School District, and has an enrollment of approximately 2,600 students in grades 9-12.
+Montebello High School is a public high school which is part of the Montebello Unified School District.
+Founded in 1909, it has an enrollment of approximately 2,600 students in grades 9-12.
 Its campus is located in Montebello, California, a suburb of Los Angeles.
 It is named for the city of Montebello.

 Overview

-The Montebello High School mascot is known as Ollie the Oiler, and the school's students and alumni are referred to as Oilers.
+The Montebello High School mascot is known as Ollie the Oiler, and the school's students and alumni are referred to as Oilers, (a reference to when Montebello was an oil-drilling town during the 1920s and 1930s).

 Demographics

 The demographic breakdown of the 3,191 students enrolled for the 2012-2013 school year was: